 Note that these rigs are all scratch built one-off muppet style rats nests for my use only, not kits or attempts to create a transceiver that others can reproduce.
 All are derived from openly accessible proven designs and can be reproduced in part or full by a moderately experienced maker.
 If you’d like to discuss any aspect of these radios post a comment on the appropriate page.
 Thanks for reading!

 Summit Prowler I

-I returned to scratch-building complete portable SSB QRP transceivers after many years with Summit Prowler I, a build of Drew Diamond VK3XU’s Twin Crystal Filter (TCF) transceiver, a 40m superhet with 8.867MHz IF and a 16MHz SuperVXO, with SA612 mixers and a 2N3866/IRF510 PA, with modifications.
+I returned to scratch-building portable SSB QRP transceivers after many years with Summit Prowler I, a build of Drew Diamond VK3XU’s Twin Crystal Filter (TCF) transceiver.
+It’s a 40m superhet with 8.867MHz IF and a 16MHz SuperVXO, with SA612 mixers and a 2N3866/IRF510 PA, with modifications.
 Shown above at Mt Strickland, Yarra Ranges, September 2016.

 Summit Prowler II

 Next came Summit Prowler II a Wilderness SST monobander for 30m CW.
 This little rig was designed by Wayne N6KR of Elecraft fame, and was very popular around the turn of last century.
 I added a K1EL keyer and an IRF510 QRP afterburner for 5 watts CW and made quite a few nice VK and ZL contacts.
 Pictured above at Mt Tabletop, Bogong High Plains, Feb 2017.